CiscoCloud/shipped-buildpack-template-spring-boot/README.md

-# shipped-buildpack-template-spring-boot
+# Welcome to Shipped

-Spring Boot - Template Buildpack
+## Spring Boot - Template Buildpack

+This is a basic [Spring Boot](http://projects.spring.io/spring-boot/) demo application that is compatible with the Cisco Shipped development platform.